xtuml/bridgepoint/doc-bridgepoint/notes/8923_relocatables_int.md

 I grep'd bptest/src for "elocatable" and got no hits.
 This indicates that there are no dependencies in the test plugins.

+6.2 `markComponentRoot`
+While grep'ing I found a concentration of specialized package marking code that was wrong.
+It was benign, but it is disconcerting to see specialized pacakge stuff.

 7. Unit Test
 ------------
 7.1 Build BridgePoint.